You can find our complete API documentation at

-The Insightly API returns JSON by default, as it is a more compact and easy-to-parse format.
-However, if you need XML output, you can include the header Content-Type: text/xml in your requests to specifically request XML in place of JSON.
+The Insightly API returns JSON by default.
+However, if you need XML output, you can include the header Content-Type: text/xml in your requests.

 Working With Insightly Objects

-To get a sense of how Insightly works with objects, a good place to start is by making GET requests to fetch fully populated objects such as contacts and organizations.
+To take a look at how Insightly works with objects, you can make GET requests to fetch fully populated objects such as contacts and organizations.
 This will give you a good idea of what elements can be attached to an object.
-(Of course, you should also consult the API documentation for details about required fields, expected error messages, etc.)
+(You will need to consult the API documentation for details about required fields, expected error messages, etc.)

-Syncing with external systems is a common API use case.
-To do this effectively, you'll need to know which Insightly objects have been recently created or updated.
+To sync with external systems, you'll need to know which Insightly objects have been recently created or updated.
 Most Insightly objects, including contacts, organizations, opportunities and projects, have a field named DATE_UPDATED_UTC which is the date/time (in Universal Coordinated Time) when the record was last updated.
 You can compare this against a similar field in the external system to detect items that have been updated on one system or the other, and copy data across accordingly.